HPInc/HP-Digital-Microfluidics/README.md

 ### Linking to C++ Code

 For some board models, you may need to interface with C++ code in order to communicate with the board.
 For the `bilby` model, we used [`pybind`](https://pybind11.readthedocs.io/) to wrap the C++ code.
 The `dev-tools/pylider_stubs.py` tool (based on the `pybind11-stubgen` package) can be used to automatically generate stub files and put them in the `stubs` directory.
 As always, use the `--help` argument to get a listing of the available command-line arguments.
 In particular, this script was developed to generate stubs for a module named `pyglider`, but the `--module` argument can be used to replace this by the name of your module.

+## A Note on Issues in the Repo

+When the decision was made to open-source this codebase, it was also decided that the internal issues list should also be brought over, as the open issues contain ideas about a number of planned improvements (including thoughts on implementation)[^branches]  Unfortunately, GitHub makes it ***really*** difficult to copy issues and comments from a repo on one server to one on another.
+If all has gone well, we've managed to approximate it so that all issues on the public repository have the same numbers they had on the internal repository.
+There are, however, the following things to bear in mind:

+[^branches]: For the same reason, the entire commit history of the repo was copied over, as there were unfinished branches working on several of these issues.
+Issue-related branches are named `issue.NNN` (with leading zeroes) for issue `NNN`.

+* All issues and comments show up as having been added by @EvanKirshenbaum in late January, 2024.
+   * Each has a note at the end identifying the original poster and date
+* Commits that reference the issues don't show up on the commit page.
+   * Instead, there is an extra (first) comment that lists the commits and their commit dates.
+* Comments that refer to issues with higher numbers correctly link to those issues, but there's no "mention" indication in the timeline of the target issue, so you'll have to search to see if anybody mentioned an issue.
+* There are references to internal codenames and early names for this project and related ones.
+   * In particular, "Thylacine" and "MPAM" both refer to this codebase, and "the macro language" is what's now called DML.